 During Mitchell’s senior year in high school, he entered an engineering competition through University of Indianapolis (UIndy).
 They teamed individual’s up to see who would design the best system to clear ice off of the glass of a vehicle in the winter.
 His team designed a vibrating tool that would bust the ice off the window and they won.
 He was awarded a full scholarship to attend UIndy and has now completed his first full year where he took a full load of classes.
 He has been successful in many of these classes because of the assistive technology he has incorporated into his studies.

 Mitchell was looking forward to a small summer break and then getting back to school in the Fall.
 He is enrolled in a disability support program at the university called BUILD.
 BUILD services allow Mitchell to have one-on-one tutoring, a testing center where he can have a quiet place to talk out test problems out loud which helps him better solve problems, social skills and social activities groups, and other support services.
-Armed with support services and assistive technology, Mitchell looks forward to a successful college experience and a degree in Computer Software Engineering.
+Armed with school support services, a supportive family, and assistive technology, Mitchell looks forward to a successful college experience and a degree in Computer Software Engineering.